TillmannBerg/Ubuntu-Dell-XPS-15-2019/README.md

 Finally, we need a script executing the required `xrandr` command.
 Copy [this script](dell-brightness.sh) to `/etc/acpi/dell-brightness.sh` and grand it execution rights with `sudo chmod u+x /etc/acpi/dell-brightness.sh`.

 After all scripts have been added reload the acpi daemon so that they can have an effect, `sudo acpid reload`.
-If the behavior is unexpected, a mechine reboot may help.
+If the behavior is unexpected, a machine reboot may help.

 Note that OLED displays only consume energy and age when the individual pixels are emitting light.
 Hence, it is advisable to choose dark background colors and install a dark scheme in your browser.